 Vaccines: Everyone who is 16 and older is eligible to get a booster dose in RI if it has been 6 months from the last dose of the two dose Pfizer or Moderna vaccines or 2 months from the initial Johnson & Johnson vaccine.
 Primary series COVID-19 vaccine is available for persons 5 years of age and older.
 To make an appointment and get additional information, visit C19vaccineRI.org or call 844-930-1779.

 For more detailed information on the availability of rapid testing and vaccines, visit ri.gov.

 (This information is current as of 12/20/21 and is subject to change/update.)

 Brown Medicine follows RI Dept. of Health (RIDOH) and CDC guidance for booster shots.

-- People aged 65 years and older and adults 50-64 years with underlying medical conditions should get a booster shot of Pfizer-BioNTech vaccine.
+- People aged 65 years and older and adults 50-64 years with underlying medical conditions should get a booster shot

 - Occupations at increased risk for COVID-19 exposure and transmission include front line essential workers and health care workers as previously detailed by the CDC (which may be updated in the future) as follows: